Discontinuous Galerkin for the wave equation: a simplified a priori error analysis: A priori error estimates for temporal discretization

 where the latter condition is not used for $\qq=0$.
 By standard arguments we then have

-where $ u^{(q)}=\frac{\partial^{q}u}{\partial t^{q}} $, see \cite{Quarteroni}.
+where $ u^{(\qq)}=\frac{\partial^{\qq}u}{\partial t^{\qq}} $, see \cite{Quarteroni}.

-First we prove a priori error estimates for a general dG(q) approximation solution at the nodal points, for which it is enough to use the stability estimate \eqref{ stability estimate}.
+First we prove a priori error estimates for the dG($\qq$) approximation solution at the nodal points, for which it is enough to use the stability estimate \eqref{ stability estimate}.
 Then, for uniform in time a priori error estimates, we need to use all information about the energy in the system, that is we need to use the energy identity \eqref{ stability identity}.
-However, due to lacking of an analytic semigroup, we need to limit our analysis to $\qq=0,1$, such that we can use the linearity property of the basis function to prove uniform in time error estimates.
+We note that our analysis is limited to $\qq=0,1$ to use the linearity property of the basis function to be able to prove uniform in time error estimates, since the semigroup is not analytic.